 Gottman’s studies on emotional intelligence have shown that kids taught about emotions are better able to adopt strategies to eliminate disturbing stimuli.
-For example, emotionally intelligent kids are more likely to know when to walk away from unpleasant situations, or the activities to engage in to calm their angry feelings.
+For example, emotionally intelligent kids are more likely to know when to walk away from unpleasant situations, or they are able to select activities to engage in to calm their anxious or angry feelings.

-There is evidence that children who are aware of their emotions and know how to express them in a socially acceptable manner perform better at school, have better social relationships, are more likely to consider that they are in control of what happens to them, and are less likely to display behaviour problems.
+The available evidence suggests that children who are aware of their emotions and know how to express them in a socially acceptable manner:

-Kids cannot appropriately express emotions if they are not taught about those emotions first.
-Although kids begin to be fully aware of their emotions and how to manage them from about age 10, emotional intelligence researchers suggest that they can be taught about emotions from as early as age 3.
-When we help put our kids’ emotions into words – “I can see you’re sad”, “I know you’re upset because you would have liked to continue watching your program” – we not only teach them to identify different emotions, we also help them put their feelings into words.
+It is not until they are about age 10 that children begin to be fully aware of their emotions.
+That said, emotional intelligence researchers have found that your child can be taught about emotions from as early as age three.
+Making it a habit to put her emotions into words – “I can see you’re sad”, “I know you’re upset because you would have liked to continue watching your program” – goes a long way in teaching her to identify different emotions and putting her feelings into words.

-It’s good to talk to kids about emotions.
-It’s better to relate the emotions to your kid’s specific case.
+3) Relate discussions about emotions to your child: Talking to your kids about emotions is great.
+Relating those emotions to specific situations affecting your child is even better.
 For example, if you’re reading a book about anger, you could ask her what would make her as angry as the character in the book.
 You could also ask her if she has ever felt the same as that character and what she did.
-There are awesome resources to help if your child is struggling with anger.

 If your child has difficulty expressing emotions, you can also encourage her to talk about them by asking her how a friend would feel if the same thing happened to him or her.

-Using games to talk to kids about emotions
+Using games to teach your child about emotions

 Playing memory games is a fun and easy way to talk to kids about emotions.

 1) Obtain images representing different emotions.
-Printable brightly coloured cards with animals depicting different emotions are available here.
 Print two sets of each card.